 Break away from the masses on your Hawaii holiday and try something different.
 It’s time to shine a spotlight on Oahu activities you might not know about, until now.

-After six years at Hawaii Tourism I had taken 40+ trips to the Hawaiian Islands.
+After six years at Hawaii Tourism, I had taken 40+ trips to the Hawaiian Islands.
 Most visits were multi-island, but every single one of them included Oahu.
-I thought I knew of, if not had experienced, everything Oahu had to offer travellers.
+I thought I knew of, if not had experienced, everything Oahu had to offer travelers.

 And then I moved here.

 Over the last five years I’ve discovered so many more things to do on Oahu.
 I’ve been surprised and delighted by new activities that weren’t on my radar, and I’m here to share some of them with you.